stsievert/side-projects/readme.md

 My goal here calculate [any number to the power of another number (e.g., 3<sup>3.5</sup>)][power], using only addition and multiplication (and the inverse operations).
 Though I'm certain there's faster, better algorithms out there, my solution was within [0.001% after 10 iterations.][power-result] My solution required that I also write functions for natural logs.

 ### Project Euler
 On Project Euler, you solve math problems with programming languages.
 The first problems are simple (1: what's the sum of every number below 1,000 divisible by 3 or 5?) to really complex (155: given 18 capacitors, how many possible capacitances can you have?).
-Total, I have solved 46 problems.
+Total, I have [solved][euler-sol] 46 problems.

 [innocentive]:https://www.innocentive.com
 [r1magic]:https://github.com/msuzen/R1magic/wiki